ARMmbed/mbed-os-tools/docs/QUICKSTART.md

 * write mocks (we call them **host tests** in mbed) running on test host (your PC / Mac).
 This document provides examples for all three methods of testing.
 * Create [unit tests](http://en.wikipedia.org/wiki/Unit_testing) with [mbed compatible CppUTest library](https://github.com/ARMmbed/mbed-cpputest-private).
+  * Information about CppUTest library can be found [here](https://cpputest.github.io/manual.html).

 Both test tools and host test scripts are written in Python 2.7.
 This means minimum knowledge about Python development is required.